nraymon/nraymon.github.io/README.md

 # Nathan Raymon

 ### About Me
-I am currently a senior Computer Science student at Oregon State University with a focus on Simulation and Game programming.
+I am currently a senior undergraduate Computer Science student at Oregon State University with a focus on Simulation and Game programming.
 Before becoming a part of OSU, I graduated from Chemeketa Community College with in Associate's degree in Computer Science.

 ### Work I've Done
 [Town Simulator -- Intro to Databases project](https://nraymon.github.io/CS340_Town_Simulator/)